jenningsb2/foqos/README.md

 - **📊 Habit Tracking**: Visual tracking of your blocked sessions to monitor your focus habits
 - **⏸️ Break Functionality**: Take breaks during blocking sessions when needed
 - **🔄 Live Activities**: Real-time updates on your Lock Screen showing blocking status
-- **🏠 Widgets**: Home Screen widgets to quickly see your blocking status
-- **🔗 Universal Links**: Deep linking support for automation and shortcuts
-- **🌙 Background Tasks**: Continues working even when the app is closed
-- **💡 Smart Strategies**: Multiple blocking strategies to fit your workflow

 ## 📋 Requirements